Aelto/tw3-modding-template/README.md

 # tw3-modding-template

 Modding template based heavily on Aelto's modding template.
 This modding template provides a development environment to produce a witcher 3 mod that is well suited for scripting mods that utilize a menu and localized strings (this template defaults to English).
+It uses shell scripts instead of bat scripts so to use the utilities you will need a bash style shell (i.e. `gitbash`).
 It provides the following utilities:

   1.  encoding w3strings
   2.  installing to game
-  3.  starting game
+  3.  starting game (and viewing logs)
   4.  making a release

 ## How to Use

 Search entire project for `TODO` and make sure they end up `TODONE`.
 These include:

-  1.  updating `scripts\variables.cmd`
+  1.  updating `scripts\variables.sh`
   2.  updating `mod-menu.xml`
   3.  updating `strings\en.w3strings.csv`